WE’RE GLAD YOU’RE HERE

 So glad you asked!
 We get it – you don’t want to stick out like a sore thumb!
 We certainly welcome all people regardless of how they’re dressed, but we encourage people to dress nicely.
 The way we dress is a way we communicate how we view that event.
 For Mass, we recommend dressing up a little bit.

 Men: khakis, dress pants, or nice jeans with a nice shirt, polo, sweater, or dress shirt are always a safe bet.
 Suits look nice, too!

 Women: dresses, skirts, or nice pants with a nice blouse are usually good in warmer weather, while sweaters are usually a comfortable choice for colder weather.

 Probably best to avoid: muscle shirts, swimsuits, snuggies, etc.

 Thank you for your interest in registering at St. Rita!
 We want you to be a member of our community, so we strove to make it as simple as possible for you to register.
 We have registration forms available at our office, you can download a registration form and drop it off at the office or in the offertory basket, or you can fill out an online form by clicking the button below.

 We look forward to having you as part of our community!
 If you have any questions about registration, please feel free to call our office at 815-398-0853.
 God bless you!

 God bless you for your interest in becoming Catholic!
 The Catholic Church was founded by Jesus Christ around 2,000 years ago.

-Click the “Why Be Catholic?” button to see a great video on why we should be Catholic from Fr.
-Mike Schmitz.
+Click the button below to see a great video on why we should be Catholic from Fr.
+Mike Schmitz as well as for the links to request more information and to enroll in the adult faith formation program.